 Instructions

 - Place the lid on the Instant Pot and turn the valve to sealing.
-Press Manual, leave on High pressure, and use the arrows to select a cook time of 4-5 minutes (4 minutes for veggies with more bite, 5 minutes for tender veggies).
+Press Manual, leave on High pressure, and use the arrows to select a cook time of 2 minutes.
 It will take about 10 minutes to come to pressure and start counting down.

 Nutrition Information